 “Supervised Coach is where you bring a real client to the call and you coach the client and you are supervised by a high-level coach who is a Master Certified Coach or Professional Certified Coach themselves.
 You’re supervised against the competencies and sometimes you will fail that.

 But we don’t kick you out; it’s not that sort of fail.
 We look at where you’re falling short and then we put in place a plan to develop your skills further in that area.
 You might have to repeat some practicum classes and try again for your Supervised.”

 So that’s the first thing I’d look at.
 How many students fail?

 Not to bang other schools but it is an issue that I think some schools do just pass everybody.
-That’s happening in universities now.
+What’s happening in universities now.
 It’s happening everywhere because government funding’s tied to outcomes.
-There’s really a vested interest in pushing students out and there’s no vested interest in failing them.
+There’s really vested interest in pushing students out and there’s no vested interest in failing them.
 It’s an issue in all of education and training, not just in coach training.

-Andrea: So listening for a really candid answer about what happens when student in a coach training company don’t get their certification, I think I’m so limited in my experience in this area that that strikes me like a lightning bolt.
+Andrea: So listening for a really candid answer about what happens when a student in a coach training company doesn’t get their certification, I think I’m so limited in my experience in this area that that strikes me like a lightning bolt.
 It’s really a transparent and yet very fair, very reasonable question and very revealing.

 The way that a school answers that question undoubtedly is going to tell you if they’re really up to no good and just passing everybody or it’s a sincere endeavor to keep the bar high as far as quality.
 If you’re thinking about getting that certification, know that you’re going to have support.
-You’re not just signing up for a school who just wants your tuition or whatever at the end.
+You’re not just signing up for a school that just wants your tuition or whatever at the end.
 That’s beautiful.